Africas energy master plans – any good in them

 This is what is being done with all complex projects whether it’s designing a new tablet computer revolutionizing the world or building up the space station.
 When the iPad was designed, the first model was simple, had not even cameras and it was without any fluff.
 Apple wanted to see if the basic design was working.

-Then with every successive model came a little more complexity and now this blog post has been written on the latest version with lots of little gimmickries that makes a techie like me smile.
+Then with every successive model came a little more complexity and now this blog post has been written on the latest version with lots of little gimmickries that make a techie like me smile.

 Africans should toss all those Master Plans where they belong – to the dustbin.
 They don’t work anyhow – judge by the results.
-Or do you have the impression that electricity has gotten any better over the last years in Lagos, Luanda or Dar Es Salaam?
+Or do you have the impression that electricity has gotten any better over the last years in Lagos, Luanda, or Dar Es Salaam?

 A framework for projects that will grow into the current reality and allow local stakeholders to jump in realistically would do much better.
-Anyone knows my ideas on small and mid-scale LNG in Africa.
+Anyone know my ideas on small and mid-scale LNG in Africa.
 Lay the framework for this to happen and then watch the scene unfold.

 Africa needs some more bottom-up instead of the usual top-down mentality.
-Top down is the way big corporations do it.
+Top-down is the way big corporations do it.
 But Africans themselves know better – just provide the framework and leave the actual solutions to others.
 Good things will happen then.

 Having spent 3 years living in Cote D’Ivoire, I can attest to the challenges with keeping the power on.
 Strangely enough, Gas as fuel is much simpler than using distillate fuels and hydro and whatever else may be included in this year or yesteryear’s “Masterplans”.